git-tfs/git-tfs/doc/commands/clone.md

 								 initialize the merged branches
-								 * all: Manage merged changesets and initialize all the branches during the clone --batch-size=VALUE          Size of a the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset=VALUE      The changeset to clone from (must be a number) --resumable            if an error occurred, try to continue when you restart clone with same parameters
+								 * all: Manage merged changesets and initialize all the branches during the clone --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset=VALUE      The changeset to clone from (must be a number) --resumable            if an error occurred, try to continue when you restart clone with same parameters